nagygr/mango/go.md

 upon.
 Quite often errors are forwarded up the call stack to a point where they can be handled correctly.

-Errors can be created two ways: the `errors.New(string)` function takes a string that becomes the error message.
+Errors can be created in two ways: the `errors.New(string)` function takes a string that becomes the error message.
 One needs `fmt.Sprintf` to get a formatted string into it though.
 This is where `fmt.Errorf(string, ...any)` comes into play: it takes a format string and any number of parameters and